UV-Crosslinking of Microparticles

 After being spaced, the droplets are exposed to UV light with an irradiance of 95-100 mW /cm², allowing droplet polymerization and subsequent particle solidification.

-After particle synthesis, beads are recovered in a petri dish and analyzed under a microscope.
+After UV-crosslinking of microparticles, beads are recovered in a petri dish and analyzed under a microscope.
 Figure 4 shows the polymerized beads after synthesis.
 We can observe beads with an average diameter of 83 µm, and narrow polydispersity (+/- 1µm).
 Note that the particle size is smaller than the droplets as they shrink during the polymerization process.
 We generated particles of 83 µm diameter, but by varying the flow rates of both continuous and disperse phases, it is possible to obtain different particle sizes.

 Figure 4: Polymerized beads observed under SEM